 Scholarships and Financial Assistance

 The Department of Art administers eight Creative and Performing Arts Scholarships (CAPAs) that are available to continuing students as well as entering freshman or transfer students.
-This is a merit-based scholarship that is awarded on a one-year basis, and may be renewed.
+This is a merit-based scholarship that is awarded on a one-year basis and may be renewed.
 Additional information is available in the main office of the department.
-The Van Crews Scholarship is designated for outstanding Art majors concentrating in graphic design.
-It is awarded for one year and is renewable.
+The Van Crews Scholarships and Clarvit Scholarships are designated for outstanding Art majors concentrating in Graphic Design.
 Further details are available on the department website: www.art.umd.edu

 Awards and Recognition

 Each semester the faculty votes for students to receive 1st, 2nd, and 3rd place cash prizes for the James P. Wharton Award, given at graduation.
 Students are given the awards based on works exhibited in the Graduating Seniors Exhibition in the Herman Maril Gallery.

 When funds are available, the department holds a competition for the John Dorsey Prize for Curatorial Excellence.
 The winner receives a cash award and funds towards the production of a curated exhibition in the Herman Maril Gallery.